A Deep Dive Into C/C++ Compilation and Linking: Introduction

 std::cout << "max in (" << a << ", " << b << "): " << int_max(a, b) << "\n";

-}Then, when we run this command expecting our program to compile successfully, we get a very strange error —
+}Then we hammer out that command, expecting our program to compile cleanly, and we get a very strange error —

 [charliechen@Charliechen linkers]$ g++ usage.cpp -L. -lutils -o usage